qemu/qemu-web/_posts/2018-02-14-qemu-2-11-1-and-spectre-update.md

 ## Enabling mitigation features for x86 KVM guests

+**Note: these mitigations are known to cause some [performance degradation][1] for certain workloads (whether used on host or guest), and for some Intel architectures alternative solutions like retpoline-based kernels may be available which [may provide similar levels of mitigation][2] with reduced performance impact.
+Please check with your distro/vendor to see what options are available to you.**

 For x86 guests there are 2 additional CPU flags associated with Spectre/Meltdown mitigation: **spec-ctrl**, and **ibpb**: